From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 This is what hiking the Bastei Bridge is really like, and it’s a hike you’ll never forget.

-If you’re looking at hiking in Saxon Switzerland then I really recommend this tour which includes guides and transfers.
+If you’re looking at hiking in Saxon Switzerland then I’d really recommend this tour which includes guides and transfers.
+This is one of the best ways of seeing the area with your own hiking guide.

 What is the Bastei and the Bastei Bridge?